mattscilipoti/tusc.rb/README.md

 # tusc.rb: Tus Client for Ruby

-tusc.rb is a Ruby client for the [tus resumable upload protocol](http://tus.io), version 1.0.0.
+tusc.rb is a Ruby client for the [tus resumable upload protocol](http://tus.io), for Tus-Resumable v1.0.0.

 > **tus** is a protocol based on HTTP for *resumable file uploads*.
 Resumable
 > means that an upload can be interrupted at any moment and can be resumed without